Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Conclusion

 \section{Conclusion}

 By restricting the analysis of diffusion models to the specific case of Gaussian distributions, we were able to derive exact solutions for both the backward SDE and its associated probability flow ODE.
-We demonstrate that regarding the initialization error, the SDE sampler is more resilient than the ODE sampler for Gaussian distributions.
+We demonstrated that regarding the initialization error, the SDE sampler is more resilient than the ODE sampler for Gaussian distributions.
 Additionally, we characterized the discrete Gaussian processes arising when discretizing these equations.
 This allowed us to provide exact Wasserstein errors for the initialization error, the discretization error, and the truncation error as well as any of their combinations.
 This theoretical analysis led to conclude that Heun's scheme is the best numerical solution, in accordance with empirical previous work~\citep{Karras_Elucidating_desing_diffusion_neurips_2022}.

-To conclude our work we conducted an empirical analysis with a learned score function using standard architecture which showed that the score approximation error may be the most important one in practice.
+To conclude our work we conducted an empirical analysis with a learned score function using standard architecture which showed that the score approximation error may be the most important one in practice and that this error has more impact on the deterministic Heun's scheme than the stochastic Euler-Maruyama scheme.
 This suggests that assessing the quality of learned score functions is an important research direction for future work.